flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 using the `autotools` buildsystem is setting `--prefix` in `config-opts` to a value of `/app, /usr, ${FLATPAK_DEST}`.

-This is set by Flatpak-builder itself and is redundant.
+This is set by [Flatpak Builder](https://docs.flatpak.org/en/latest/flatpak-builder.html) itself and is redundant.

 ### module-module_name-buildsystem-is-plain-cmake